jeff4/bionotes.github.io/ochem.md

 #### Section 5-4: R/S Nomenclature Is Independent of Dextrorotatory / Levorotatory (Optical Activity and Polarimetry)
 * From <a href="https://chem.libretexts.org/Bookshelves/Organic_Chemistry/Book%3A_Organic_Chemistry_with_a_Biological_Emphasis_v2.0_(Soderberg)/03%3A_Conformations_and_Stereochemistry/3.06%3A_Optical_Activity">Chem Libre Text</a>, "**There is no relationship between chiral compound's R/S designation and the direction of its specific rotation.** For example, the S enantiomer of ibuprofen is dextrorotatory, but the S enantiomer of glyceraldehyde is levorotatory."
+* See also <a href="https://bio.libretexts.org/Bookshelves/Biochemistry/Book%3A_Biochemistry_Online_(Jakubowski)/02%3A_PROTEIN_STRUCTURE/2A%3A_Amino_Acids/A02._Amino_Acid_Stereochemistry">this good explanation</a> of why biochemists prefer to use the older D/L system.
+It's more relevant to the nature of what they study.
+* For a simplistic mneumonic using the CORN law which ignores R/S and focuses only on D/L, [see this page](http://www.cryst.bbk.ac.uk/education/AminoAcid/stereochem.html).
+Virtually all biologically occurring amino acids are levorotatory with the exception of glycine which is achiral (b/c the side-chain is a simple hydrogen atom).

 ### Miscellaneous notes
 * Organic Chemistry courses